 Dr. Frank Ch.
-Gulich has been a member of the Board of Directors since 2009 and is currently a member of the Nomination and Compensation Committee.
-From 2003 until May 2014 he was CEO of the holdings of the Stephan Schmidheiny family and as of then Chairman.
+Gulich has been a member of the Board of Directors of DKSH since 2009 and is currently a member of the Nomination and Compensation Committee.
+From 2003 until 2014, he was CEO of the holdings of the Stephan Schmidheiny family and since 2014, Chairman.
 Between 2000 and 2002, he was CEO of the Mueller-Moehl Group and member of the Board of Ascom AG, COS AG and SiberHegner, a predecessor company of DKSH.
-Dr. Gulich worked for the Stephan Schmidheiny family in various positions from 1993 onward.
+Dr. Frank Gulich worked for the Stephan Schmidheiny family in various positions from 1993 onward.
 Between 1988 and 1991, he was a management consultant at Management Partners GmbH in Stuttgart, Germany.
-Dr. Gulich is currently Chairman of Unotec Holding AG, Daros AG, Manova Holding AG, Dareal Holding AG and Aneba Holding AG and a member of the Board of Directors of Azuera Holding AG and of the Ernst Göhner Stiftung Beteiligungen AG.
-He holds a doctorate in law (Dr. iur.) from the University of Zurich, Switzerland, and obtained an MBA at INSEAD business school in Fontainebleau, France.
+Dr. Frank Gulich is currently Chairman of Daruna Holding AG, Daros AG, Manova Holding AG, Dareal Holding AG and Aneba Holding AG and a member of the Board of Directors of Azuera Holding AG and of the Ernst Göhner Stiftung Beteiligungen AG.
+He holds a Doctorate in Law (Dr. iur.) from the University of Zurich in Switzerland and obtained an MBA at INSEAD business school in Fontainebleau, France.